calledit/metric_depth_video_toolbox/README.md

 ### Camera tracking
 align_3d_points.py is a tool to extract camera movment from the video.
-It is based on the [madpose library](https://github.com/MarkYu98/madpose), madpose offers excellent camera pose estimation and given enogh acurate non moving tracking markers, and somewhat acurate stable metric depth it can give quite accurate pose estimations even for scenes where traditional pnpSolve or SVD solutions strugle (like scenes where there is little camera movment or where the depth maps are not perfeecly accurate).
-Due to the inaccuracies in the generated depth maps the camera tracking is not perfect but for ceratain task or shorter clips it can be usefull.
-If the camera is mostly still and only rotates running with --assume_stationary_camera creates tracking results that are good enogh to be usefull in most cases.
+Metric depth video toolbox offers four difrrent algorithms.
+1. Madpose PnPSolver [madpose library](https://github.com/MarkYu98/madpose).
+Better than traditonal PnPSolve, but suffers to long term drift as it is a fram 2 frame solution.
+2. SVD based rotational solver asuming the camera is stationary and only tracking rotation.
+If the camera is trully still this is the best option.
+3. Iterative camera movmenet untill best fitt.
+Offers better tracking than madpose and is very fast.
+4. [Mega-sam](https://github.com/mega-sam/mega-sam) Mega sam is a project based on Droid-Slam that ofers great tracking for ML generated depth maps.
+By far the most accurate alternative.
+Capable of almost perfect tracking.